Earth Week & Year Round Going Green Projects

 Please fill out our Post Clean-up Report!

 The program helps keep public places in your neighbourhood clean and safe for everyone.
-You can host a cleanup event on Town property during the Pitch-In Week including:
+You can host a cleanup event on Town property including:

 • Parks